 Burton upon Stather Heritage Group (BSHG) was formed in basically because we are proud of our locality, its history and heritage.

 It is appropriate that we chose the WWII tank ramp as our groups first project because the name Stather is derived from the Viking word

 There has in fact been a landing stage at the Stather since at least Roman times and the village owes its very existence to it.

-Our landing stage brings us up to date a little being just under 70 years old but is nevertheless a very important part of our local heritage that touched the lives of everyone in the village during the years of WWII.
+Our landing stage brings us up to date a little being just over 70 years old but is nevertheless a very important part of our local heritage that touched the lives of everyone in the village during the years of WWII.

-The Tank Ramp as it has been affectionately known locally since its construction, played a vitally important part of research into amphibious tanks and ancillaries in WWII and up to its closure in 1947.Famous names such as Major GeneralSirPercyHoboHobartand NicholasStraussler visited the site
+The Tank Ramp as it has been affectionately known locally since its construction, played a vitally important part of research into amphibious tanks and ancillaries in WWII and up to its closure in 1947.

-and it is widely believed that BarnesWallis, inventor of the bouncing bomb,
+and it is widely believed that Barnes Wallis, inventor of the bouncing bomb,

 The pendulum.
 Though our research has yet to find written evidence of this.